 Suited to the weather/time of year/activity

 I touched on this earlier, but I just want to reiterate: consider the climate when you pack.
 It is wet or humid?
 Could it rain or snow?
+Will it be dry or wet and sandy?
 Will it be warm or very cold?
 Will you be adventuring in the wild outdoors, or will you be wandering city corridors?
 These questions are especially important when it comes to choosing your footwear, the building block of your outfits.

 Footwear for travel

 I’m very active when I travel; I’ve been known to log 15-20 miles on foot in a single day.
 So I look for functional, multi-purpose footwear that also looks good.

 Some of my picks (I actually own all these!):

 - athletic shoes/trail runners like these by La Sportiva